aminzer/readline-dialogs/README.md

 ##### Overview

-`prompt` is used to fetch user's answer from passed input (process.stdin by default).
+`prompt` is used to fetch user's answer from passed input stream (process.stdin by default).

 ```javascript
 const answer = await prompt('Enter your name:');